pivotal-sprout/sprout-git/README.md

 ### Recent changes:

+* #### Support for new `brew tap` syntax
+  Brew has recently changed the output of each `brew tap` tap from "name-of-tap/homebrew-tap" to "name-of-tap/tap".
+If you getting an error adding custom taps, update your Cheffile.lock to use the latest sprout-git cookbook by using `librarian-chef update sprout-git`.

 * #### Adds git_duet recipe:
   This will install git-duet, which allows git commits to have multiple authors.
 See the [git-duet repo](https://github.com/git-duet/git-duet)